BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-unittesting.md

 ### Part 1: Soliciting User Input (15% of the Implementation Grade)

 Create a new project as usual.
+Call your initial python file `FinancialAid.py`.

 In `main()`, complete an input prompt asking the user to input an integer representing the number of kids who need assistance (this is by far the quicker part) using the `input` function.

 You can create a `main` function as follows: